 The ultimate goal for our science courses is for students to gain an appreciation for the intricacy, order, and complexity with which God created His universe.
 Understanding the detail with which our God created the universe leads to an appreciation of the complexity and intricacy of the Creator Himself.

 The English Department at Lakeway seeks to ground students in a working knowledge of grammar in order to enhance critical reading and writing skills in all levels of study.
 Beginning in the sixth grade, students will be expected to understand how the English language works and will begin crafting written responses to assigned readings.
 All high school students will be instructed in the research process and will be exposed to college-level writing skills.
 Advanced students pursuing the Classical track may begin taking dual enrollment English Composition 101 during their junior year, as accredited through Carson-Newman University.
 English Composition 201 offers qualifying seniors an intensive study of literary analysis, followed by the Senior Thesis project during the spring semester.
+Advanced Placement (AP) English Literature is also offered to upper level students.

 Our English department staff represents a wide array of interests, but we present a united front in desiring our students to pursue the study of literature through a Biblical lens.
 We believe that our highest honor remains the calling to enhance our students’ reading skills so that they may pursue their own independent study of God’s Word throughout their lives.